Learn then Decide: A Learning Approach for Designing Data Marketplaces: Introduction

-The rest of this paper is structured as follows: Section \ref{sec:problem} provides background on data marketplaces.
-Section \ref{sec:mapp} introduces the MAPP mechanism, establishes its incentive guarantees, and extends it to the online setting.
-Section \ref{sec:theoretical} presents the regret analysis on both instantaneous and cumulative regrets.
-Section \ref{sec:empirical} evaluates the mechanism through empirical studies using simulated and real-world data.
-Section \ref{sec:related} reviews related literature.
-Section \ref{sec:conclusion} concludes the paper with future directions.
+The rest of this paper is organized as follows.
+Section~\ref{sec:problem} introduces the data marketplace model and formalizes the incentive and regret criteria.
+Section~\ref{sec:mapp} presents the MAPP mechanism, establishes its incentive guarantees, and extends it to an online setting.
+Section~\ref{sec:theoretical} develops regret bounds for both instantaneous and cumulative regret.
+Section~\ref{sec:empirical} reports numerical experiments with simulated and real data.
+Section~\ref{sec:related} reviews related literature.
+Section~\ref{sec:conclusion} concludes with discussions.